 For most of the pelagic stocks in the Baltic Sea, the spawning-stock biomass has increased since 2000 and is now above, or close to the biomass reference points used in stock assessments.
-An exception is the western Baltic cod stock, for which the biomass is below B{lim} (Figure 17).
+An exception is the western Baltic cod stock, for which the biomass is below Blim (Figure 17).

-Figure 17 Time-series of average relative spawning-stock biomass (SSB to MSY B{trigger} ratio) by fisheries guild for benthic, demersal and pelagic stocks (see Annex A).
+Figure 17 Time-series of annual relative spawning-stock biomass (SSB to MSY B{trigger} ratio) by fisheries guild for benthic, demersal and pelagic stocks.
+Table A1 in the Annex details which species belong to each fish category.

 The SSB of western Baltic cod has been below the limit reference point (B{lim}) since 2008, which has also led to a reduced reproductive capacity.
 However, because of one strong year class in 2016 an increase is seen in later years.
 The eastern Baltic cod stock is decreasing, and the stock size in 2018 is the lowest observed in the time-series (since 2003).
-The SSB is below $B{trigger}$, although the stock status is uncertain due to lack of analytical assessment and problems with age reading.
+The SSB is below B{trigger}, although the stock status is uncertain due to lack of analytical assessment and problems with age reading.
 The eastern Baltic cod population structure has deteriorated in recent years and shows no improvement.
 Since 2017, the biomass based on the two latest surveys shows a decline in most length groups, with the decrease being especially strong for the biomass of eastern Baltic cod in length classes above 40 cm.
 The declining eastern Baltic cod condition (Figure 18) has been linked to limited food availability as well as hypoxia and selective fishing pressure.